 The two outside directors also serve key roles in ensuring effective and appropriate decision making by providing alternative perspectives and opinions based on many years of management experience.
-They attend meetings of the Nomination Advisory Committee and the Compensation Advisory Committee, which were established to increase transparency and objectivity in the appointment of directors, corporate auditors and executive officers and in the setting of remuneration, as well as Management Conference meetings.
+They attend meetings of the Nomination Advisory Committee and the Compensation Advisory Committee, which were established to increase transparency and objectivity in the appointment of directors and executive officers and in the setting of remuneration, as well as Management Conference meetings.

 Q3 How is GLORY enhancing corporate governance on a group-wide basis?

 Under the 2014 Medium-Term Management Plan, we are actively working to strengthen group-wide governance.